Example configuration.yaml entry influxdb:

 - default_measurement (Optional): Measurement name to use when an entity doesn’t have a unit.
 Defaults to entity id.

 - override_measurement (Optional): Measurement name to use instead of unit or default measurement.
-This will store all data points in the singel same measurement.
+This will store all data points in a single measurement.

-- whitelist (Optional): List of the entities (only) that will be logged to InfluxDB.
-If not set, all entities will be logged.
+- include (Optional): Configure which components should be included in recordings to InfluxDB.
+If set, all other entities will not be recorded to InfluxDB.
 Values set by the blacklist option will prevail.

 - tags (Optional): Tags to mark the data.